Shiba Inu Puppy Cam: Litters

 On April 14, 2011, over fifteen hundred viewers tuned in to see Kika's third and final litter.
 As in the original litter there are six puppies, three of each sex.
 Unlike the previous two litters, the "C-Team" sire was a black-and-tan Shiba (a Japanese-born dog by the name of Kurosuzutama Go Aomori Sakaesou); however, despite the sire's color, all the puppies are red.

-The C-Team puppies are, in order of birth: Chozen, aka "Zen" (boy); Chame (boy); Chisaki, fka "Saki" now known as Emi (girl); Charlotte (girl); Chiyoko, aka "Yo-Yo" (girl); and Chikara, aka "Taz" (boy).
+The C-Team puppies are, in order of birth: Chozen, "Zen" (boy); Chame (boy); Chisaki, fka "Saki" now known as Emi (girl); Charlotte (girl); Chiyoko, a.k.a.
+"Yo-Yo" (girl); and Chikara, a.k.a.
+"Taz" (boy).
 The last boy pup, Chikara, has the highest birth weight of any of the pups at 11 ounces.